Mike Sun / 2025-05-15

 Practical Considerations

-Maintaining that consecutive repairs always start and complete within gc_grace_seconds presents practical performance challenges.
-For the default gc_grace_seconds = 10 days config, it means repairs must happen at least every 5 days and their durations must be shorter than that.
-It's not uncommon for repairs to take 3 days if you have a lot of data in your database cluster which doesn't give allow much buffer time for other operations (e.g. cluster expansion, cleanups) that may require repairs to be paused or stopped.
+Since operators generally operate and monitor repairs at the cluster level, maintaining that consecutive cluster repairs always start and complete within gc_grace_seconds presents practical performance challenges.
+For the default gc_grace_seconds = 10 days, it means repairs must happen at least every 5 days and their durations must be shorter than that.
+It's not uncommon for cluster repairs to take 3 days if you have a lot of data in your database cluster which doesn't give allow much buffer time for other operations (e.g. cluster expansion, cleanups) that may require cluster repairs to be paused or stopped.

 If you extend gc_grace_seconds, more tombstones will accumulate, resulting in increased read latencies as they must process these markers, while also consuming additional disk space since the marked-for-deletion data cannot be permanently removed until the grace period expires.